 The company only recently released its Q4 2015 earnings report that gave investors an insight into Amazon’s future outlook.
 The earnings came in relatively short of the huge expectations that Wall Street had of the company.
 Amazon reported earnings of $1.00 per share against expectations of $1.56, with higher fulfillment and shipping costs cited as the main causes for the decline.
 Worldwide revenues increased 22% to $35.7 billion, or 26% when not factoring in the impact of currency exchange swings, but even this amount did not meet the consensus estimates set at $35.93 billion.
 Amazon also reported that worldwide active customer accounts were approximately 304 million.
 Not including customers who had free orders in the preceding 12-month period, active customer accounts were approximately 280 million, representing a 26% growth from the previous year.
 Paid Prime members increased 51% y/y whereas worldwide active Amazon web services customers topped 1 million.
 Amazon Web Services (AWS) sales came in at $2.405 billion in Q4 2015 compared to $1.42 billion in Q4 2014.
 AWS continues to post incredible growth margins and it will remain a key area for the future of the company.

 2015 was an amazing year for Amazon, as it reported profits for three consecutive quarters.
 Its stock also more than doubled to nearly $700 each, before drifting lower to current levels of below $600.
 This has obviously concerned investors who are keen protect the paper profits they had already realized.
 A key area of concern is the company’s trailing P/E (price earnings) of 850 which indicates that the stock is massively overpriced.
 While forward P/E looks better at 105, it appears relatively high compared to its estimated annual growth rate of 60% over the next 5 years.
 But technology companies have always been known to breach conventional accounting and mathematical philosophies.
 It is, therefore, vital to look at the fundamentals of the company’s business.
+However sites like investing in stocks will help you to know how to use well the stocks when you want to invest in sites like Amazon.

 Online Retail Growing